oguzhan-gun/robokeeper-stereo-vision/README.md

 The prediction results shown in the demo are available in **[positions.txt](assets/positions.txt)**, which contains the estimated 3D ball positions generated during the simulation.

-The prediction results shown in the demo are available in **[positions.txt](assets/positions.txt)**, which contains the estimated 3D ball positions generated during the simulation.

 > **Note:** During the first few frames, predictions may be unstable because the stereo vision system has not yet accumulated sufficient measurements for a reliable state estimate.
 As new observations are incorporated, the predictions converge and stabilize.
 Invalid predictions are ignored by the goalkeeper controller and are not used for decision-making.

 ---